-Fundamental Body Maintenance Course
+Fundamental Human Maintenance Course

-Breathing and Joint Care
+Breathing, Meditation, and Joint Care

 Health is the foundation of good training, and a result of good training.
 We create a virtuous circle: good training habits lead to better health which enables more training, and so on.
-This short free course introduces you to the foundations of my practice: breathing, joint maintenance, and simple exercises done carefully.
+This short free course introduces you to the foundations of my practice: breathing, meditation, joint maintenance, and simple exercises done carefully.

 I have made this course free because I want everyone to be healthy- I can't stand the idea that this crucial information would be kept from any fencer due to financial considerations.
 If you haven't got your health, you haven't got anything.